carcaschoi/ShallowSea-Toolbox/README.md

 Currently Developing......
 Todo:
-* Reboot to tegraexplorer to finish the update process #1.0.0
+* Reboot to tegraexplorer to finish the update process 一 I DON'T KNOW WHY IT REBOOT TO RCM ONLY,need fixed#1.0.0
 * Detect mariko and force exit the app (or Add mariko support) #Later
-* Disable sleep? #As quick as possible
+* Disable sleep? #As soon as possible